yorkeyao/VehicleX/VehicleX/README.md

 python train.py --setting './VehicleID.json' --output './VehicleID-out.json'
 ```

+That will save learned attribute to the output json file.
 After that, you can generate a dataset easily by running

 ```python
 python inference.py --setting './VehicleID-out.json'